Noise in supercontinuum generated using PM and non-PM tellurite glass all-normal dispersion fibers

-A difficulty with these previous studies, however, is that the range of experimental parameters used make it difficult to quantitatively compare the SC properties obtained using PM and non-PM ANDi fiber.
+A difficulty with these previous studies, however, is that the range of experimental parameters used makes it difficult to quantitatively compare the SC properties obtained using PM and non-PM ANDi fiber.
 In this Letter, we address this problem directly through a combined experimental and numerical study of SC noise in PM and non-PM ANDi fibers under controlled conditions.
-Specifically, we use two variants of a highly nonlinear tellurite glass photonic crystal fiber (PCF) with all-normal dispersion; one fabricated with polarization-maintaining functionality, the other without.
+Specifically, we use two variants of a highly nonlinear ANDi tellurite glass photonic crystal fiber (PCF); one fabricated with polarisation-maintaining functionality, the other without.
 Both variants share a hexagonal air-hole lattice structure.
-The DFT technique is used to quantify the RIN of SC generated in both fibers, and we explicitly show the superior noise properties of the PM-ANDi fiber variant.
-These experimental results are supported by numerical simulations using both scalar and coupled vector generalized nonlinear Schr\"{o}dinger equation (GNLSE) models.
+The DFT technique is used to quantify the RIN of SC generated in both fibers, and we explicitly show the superior noise properties of the SC when the PM-ANDi fiber variant is used.
+These experimental results are supported by numerical simulations using both scalar and coupled generalized nonlinear Schr\"{o}dinger equation (GNLSE) models.

-The non-PM fiber (labelled NL47A4), was previously studied for its SC performance in Ref.~\cite{Kli19TNpm}.
-This fiber was used as the starting point to develop a PM variant, (labelled NL51A3.2).
-Scanning electron microscope (SEM) images of both fibers are shown in Fig.~\ref{fig:DispPmANpm}(a,b).
-The measured group velocity dispersion (GVD) of the non-PM and the two degenerate modes of the PM fiber is plotted on the left axis of Fig.~\ref{fig:DispPmANpm}(c).
+The non-PM fiber (labelled NL47A4) was previously studied for its SC performance in Ref.~\cite{Kli19TNpm}.
+This fiber was used as the starting point to develop the PM variant, (labelled NL51A3.2).
+Scanning electron microscope (SEM) images of both fibers are shown in Fig.~\ref{fig:DispPmANpm}(a-b).
+The measured group velocity dispersion (GVD) of the non-PM, and the two degenerate modes of the PM fibers are plotted on the left axis of Fig.~\ref{fig:DispPmANpm}(c).
 The right axis of Fig.~\ref{fig:DispPmANpm}(c) plots the measured group birefringence of the PM fiber.

-Pulses with full width half maximum, T$_{FWHM}=$ 225~fs from an optical parametric oscillator (Coherent Chameleon compact) at 1.55 $\mu$m and a repetition rate of 80.15~MHz were used to generate SC in both fibers.
-A 40$\times$ microscope objective was used for coupling and a half-wave plate (Thorlabs AQWP10M-1600) was used to control the polarization orientation.
+Pulses with a full width half maximum, T$_{FWHM}=$ 225~fs from an optical parametric oscillator (Coherent Chameleon compact) at 1.55 $\mu$m and a repetition rate of 80.15~MHz were used to generate SC in both fibers.
+A 40$\times$ microscope objective was used for coupling, and a half-wave plate (Thorlabs AQWP10M-1600) was used to control the polarisation orientation.